 Widely seen as a bucket list item for all UBC students, the Day of the LongBoat is a 2-day extravaganza happening on September 28 & 29, featuring a series of competitive and just-for-fun longboat canoe races and other activities designed to build school spirit and strengthen the bonds among friends, old and new.
-(Open to all current UBC students, the deadline to register to participate is September 16!)

 You must attend at least once during your university career.
 If not, you’ll regret it.

 For racers and non-racers alike, there are plenty of ways to have a good time.
 Festivities will get underway at 9:00 am and the schedule is jam-packed.

 With races ongoing throughout the day, the intensity of the competition and the potential for capsizing boats will provide plenty of entertainment value for spectators.

 For the best view of the races head over to the Jericho Sailing Centre, where a DJ will be playing music from the patio at the Galley Restaurant.
 Consider watching the races here while enjoying a drink, a bite to eat, and maybe even a wiggle.

 On the beach, the Day of the LongBoat festival is a great place to hang out.
 UBC Recreation will be organizing a variety of beach activities, including face-painting and team games such as beanbag toss, Spike Ball, and Flimsee.